 Cost allocation and reporting

-Harness offers in-depth Kubernetes visibility by displaying the utilized, idle and unallocated resources per workload and cluster.
-This data is paired with ready-made insights to help teams make the right decisions when taking action.
-Users can correlate costs generated by deployments and change the in replica count, CPU, or memory configurations, with the help of cost events and specific lines of code.
+Harness offers in-depth Kubernetes visibility thanks to dashboards displaying the utilized, idle and unallocated resources per workload and cluster.
+This data is paired with ready-made insights to help teams make the right decisions.
+Users can correlate costs generated by deployments and change the in-replica count, CPU, or memory configurations with the help of cost events and specific lines of code.

-The CAST AI team is now working on real-time warning capabilities that will tell customers when their cloud spending exceeds a certain level, reducing the danger of an out-of-control service bill.
+The CAST AI team added real-time warning capabilities that tell customers when their cloud spending exceeds a certain level, reducing the danger of an out-of-control service bill.

 Harness identifies anomalies in cloud usage and informs users every time their expenses are greater or lower than they should be.
 The platform achieves that by analyzing historical spend trends.

-Multi cloud support is a key part of cost optimization efforts since many companies nowadays use more than one cloud platform.
+Multi-cloud support is a vital part of cost optimization efforts since many companies nowadays use more than one cloud platform.

-Allocating expenditures for multi-cloud setups is tricky, but CAST AI‘s enhanced multi cloud capabilities make it much easier.
-Thanks to universal metrics from Grafana and Kibana, the platform easily operates with any cloud service provider and enables cross-cloud visibility.
+Allocating expenditures for multi-cloud setups is tricky, but CAST AI‘s enhanced multi-cloud capabilities make it much easier.
+Thanks to universal metrics from Grafana and Kibana, the platform efficiently operates with any cloud service provider and enables cross-cloud visibility.